Checks¶

 ⚠️ Remediation recommended

-There is a sufficient quantity of IPs available for the pods to support the upgrade.
+There MUST be a sufficient quantity of IPs available for the pods to support the upgrade.

 This check is used when custom networking is enabled since the IPs used by pods are coming from subnets different from those used by the EC2 instances themselves.